 5. Give each other codes to know when to “de-arm.”

 That’s not to say that these techniques are foolproof or even should always work.
-But for any relationship that’s just a little strained and well-worn from years gone by, these techniques might be ultimately what you need to find love, keep love, and be love.
+But for any relationship that’s just a little strained and well-worn from years gone by, these techniques might be ultimately what you need to find love, keep love, and be loved.

 Learn how to treasure the cracks, the flaws, the imperfections in the people that you love by watching the video above.